 Students at Village Plaza, Paul Road and Roberts Wesleyan University participate in a half-day Career Readiness program.
-These programs provide students with opportunities to develop, set goals and receive feedback towards transition-related skill areas.
+These programs provide students with opportunities to set goals and receive feedback as they develop a wide range of transition-related skills.
 This includes daily living, work, lifelong learning, leisure, community navigation, self-management and safety.